it3xl/git-repo-sync/README.md

 For \*nix users - update you bash and awk to any modern version

-Tune any automation to invocate **git-sync** periodically - crons, schedulers, Jenkins, GitLab-CI, etc.
+Tune any automation to invocate **git-repo-sync** periodically - crons, schedulers, Jenkins, GitLab-CI, etc.